 Despite our tummies roaring in protest, we took some time to admire the beautiful compound within the complex.
 It was straight out of a periodical Spanish telenovela – the one where the heroine stands on the balcony listening to the hero serenading her at the bottom with musical instrument in hand (coincidentally, that’s a guy up there lol).

 The Casa Manila is a replica of an 1850s San Nicolas House, and was commissioned by infamous first lady Imelda Marcos in the 1980s.
 Modeled after Spanish colonial architecture, the three-storey building houses a museum which depicts the lifestyle of wealthy Spanish-Filipino families in 19th century Manila.
 We didn’t go in because the ticket was quite pricey and we weren’t allowed to take photos.
 D:

 By then the stomach rumbling could not be ignored, so we stopped by at a place called Barbara’s.
-They had a buffet lunch but the fiance isn’t a big eater and it’d go to waste, so we opted for their ala-carte menu instead.
+They had a buffet lunch but we aren’t big eaters and it’d go to waste, so we opted for their ala-carte menu instead.
 Seating was open air at a nice patio area.